unional/unional.github.io/blog/2021-03-21-what-is-functional-programming.md

 1. Since we are talking about mathematics, this function `f(a) -> b` must be pure.
 2. `a` and `b` are just *set of objects*, this means they can be anything:\
-   values (such as string and numbers), set of values (such as array, list, vector, object),\
+   values (such as strings and numbers), set of values (such as arrays, lists, vectors, objects),\
-   functions (higher-order function), or set of functions (generics)
+   functions (higher-order functions), or set of functions (generics)

 Any other characteristics of FP are just derivatives of these two requirements.
-Let me list a few here:
+Let list a few here:

-- immutable data: this is needed in order for the function to be pure
+- immutable data: this is needed for the function to be pure
 - first-class function: this preferred (but not required) so that we can use *a set of functions* for `a` or `b`
-- closure: this is preferred (but not required) so that we can do more with functions such as partial applications or delay execution.
+- closure: this is beneficial (but not required) as it allows function to capture additional context
 - declarative programming: this is the result of no needed to mutate data.
 - recursion instead of looping: this is the result of not able to mutate data